-As I said earlier, we’re going to look at Psalm 150.
-As we prepare for the Lord’s Table you might wonder, Why would I choose that Psalm as a preparation for the Lord’s Table?
-And the answer of course is that it is a psalm that calls us to praise the Lord, and that for which we are eager to praise Him is the perfect sacrifice of Jesus Christ on our behalf.
+As I said earlier, we’re going to look at Psalm 150 as we prepare for the Lord’s Table.
+You might wonder why would I choose that psalm as a preparation for the Lord’s Table.
+And the answer, of course, is that it is a psalm that calls us to praise the Lord, and that for which we are most eager to praise Him is the perfect sacrifice of Jesus Christ on our behalf.

-He goes on to say, "It's with so many other useless products that we buy because of clever advertising and smooth, caressing images.
-Before long we become bored with this trivialized deity.
-We move on like the consumers in John 6 who followed Jesus after the free lunch, but left Him after He began teaching the hard doctrines, their stomachs growling for the next meal."
+He goes on to say, “As with so many other useless products that we buy because of clever advertising and smooth, caressing images, before long, we become bored with this trivialized deity.
+We move on like the consumers, in John chapter 6, who follow Jesus after the free lunch, but left Him after He began teaching the hard doctrines, their stomachs growing for the next meal.”
+End quote.

 Well, I found the answer when I turned to Psalm 150.
 If we’re going to worship God as He wants to be worshiped, if we’re going to praise Him as He deserves to be praised, what are we to do?
 Psalm 150 answers that.

 What does it mean to really praise God?
 What does it mean to praise God in a fitting manner?
 Psalm 150 provides us with the answer.
 And this Psalm is as germane to us today as it was the day it was written.
 There is nothing in this psalm about specific acts of God.
 This psalm is applied to anything and everything for which we would praise God.
 And for us, the supreme thing is the sacrifice of Christ.